ARJYUN/Hangman-Game/README.md

-# Hangman Game
+# Hangman Game 🕹💀

 A simple command-line Hangman game written in Python.
 Guess the hidden word one letter at a time before you run out of attempts!

 ## Features

-- Word randomly selected from a predefined list
-- ASCII art for hangman progression
+- ✅ Random word selection
-- Keeps track of guessed letters
+- ✏ Tracks guessed letters
+- ❌ Limited attempts with visual hangman progress
+- 🧠 Great for improving vocabulary
-- Customizable word list
+- 🛠 Easily customizable word list

-## Requirements
+## Requirements ⚙

 - Python 3.x

 No external libraries are needed.

-## How to Run
+## How to Run ▶

 1. Clone the repository or download the script: